 The Code of Student Conduct policies and processes used to investigate and resolve alleged violations are provided below.
-Policies and procedures regarding discrimination, harassment, and sexual misconduct are included in a separate document: "Equity and Title IX: Policies and Procedures" which can be found at https://simons-rock.edu/title-ix.
+Policies and procedures regarding discrimination, harassment, and sexual misconduct are included in a separate document: "Equity and Title IX: Policies and Procedures" which can be found at https://simons-rock.edu/title-ix and in Appendix B of this handbook.